-Students will be assigned a mailbox in Johnson Hall 152.
+Students in Pullman will be assigned a mailbox in Johnson Hall 152.
 Mail sent and received at the university should be official correspondence only.
 Personal mail should be sent to and from your private residence.
 Business correspondence can be left in the Main Department Office (Johnson Hall 149) for mailing.
-Letters and packages should not be stamped, and must have the correct departmental return address: Department of Horticulture, Washington State University, Pullman, WA 99164-6414.
+Letters and packages should not be stamped, and must have the correct departmental return address; for Pullman, that is: Department of Horticulture, Washington State University, Pullman, WA 99164-6414.
+Shipping via UPS or FedEx also requires budget coding to cover shipping costs.